Sort

 The explicit semantics are:

-retains the order of the left relation,- database tables don’t have a known order.
+sortintroduces a new order,groupresets the order,joinretains the order of the left relation,- database tables don’t have a known order.

 Comparatively, in SQL, relations possess no order, being orderable solely within

-the context of the query result, LIMIT
+the context of the query result, LIMIT statement, or window function.
+The lack

 of inherent order can result in an unexpected reshuffling of a previously

-ordered relation from a JOIN
+ordered relation from a JOIN or windowing operation.

 To be precise — in PRQL, a relation is an array of tuples and not a set or a bag.
 The persistent nature of this order remains intact through sub-queries and intermediate table definitions.